 |Lily Cup||25-28 ml||2|

-There you go, a menstrual cups comparison that’s probably gonna save your day (especially if you’re in that time of the month right now).
+There you go, a menstrual cups comparison that hopefully will save your day (especially if you’re in that time of the month right now).

 So hey, what are you waiting for?
 Don’t ever let that leaking cup come in your way of taking over the world (for the better, I hope) anymore.
 Let me know how this works out for you!